gritzko/swarm/README.md

-# Swarm: node.js data sync library
+# Swarm: a node.js data sync library

 Swarm is a minimal M(VC) library that focuses on synchronozed models, i.e. JavaScript classes that magically synchronize between all your